Twitch VOD Downloader: Free Download Twitch Videos Online

 Method 2: Download Twitch VODs with Twitch Leecher

-You can get latest version of Twitch Leecher from GitHub for free and download videos from all gamers on Twitch.
+You can get the latest version of Twitch Leecher from GitHub for free and download videos from all gamers on Twitch.
 Then, follow the steps below to download Twitch videos made by any broadcaster on the platform.

 Note: Twitch Leecher is a third-party program which means that it is in no way endorsed or supported by Twitch.